Capstone Hub Program

 The Roman Empire has been something that has interested me since childhood, and with over 150 Roman Emperors to choose from, I wasn't going to be short of content.
 Though I did find that after the initial 15 the amount of information dropped off sharply.
 But I've still got enough content for another 50 shorter blog posts which I'll be using soon to link back to my Capstone series.

 One might expect after doing Philosophers of Greece or Emperors of Rome that the next Capstone project would be Kings of England or 15 Famous Muppets.
 But no. I'm going somewhere completely different.
-I'll drop a link in here later once I'm done, or join my fan club and watch and see if any thematic trends start to develop ;)

 Update: Just finished my latest Capstone series, it's on Muscle & Fitness.
 The human body split up into 15 muscle groups, and exercises you need to train each one.